nethesis/parceler/README.md

 - `php`: Main application that handles the logic and dispatches the jobs.
 - `scheduler`: Scheduler that handles cron jobs for the php application.
 - `worker`: Worker that handles the jobs dispatched by the php application.
+- `redis`: Redis instance for cache.
+- `nightwatch-agent`: Agent for nightwatch stats.

-The storage can be configured to use different disks, however a local shared storage is mandatory due to the `sqlite` database that `php`, `scheduler` and `worker` containers share.
+The storage can be configured to use different disks, however, a local shared storage is mandatory due to the `sqlite` database that `php`, `scheduler` and `worker` containers share.

 ## Application Behavior